Questions & Answers

 SO WHEN DID YOU START WRITING?

-My mother is a poet, and my father dutifully read to me every night at bedtime (our family favorites included THE BORROWERS, THE BOXCAR CHILDREN, and anything Roald Dahl), so I grew up with an appreciation for words and stories.
+My mother is a poet, and my father dutifully read to me every night at bedtime, so I grew up with an appreciation for words and stories.
 I promised my fifth grade teacher (*waves* Hi, Mrs. Hansen!) that I would write a book one day, and I’m so happy that I’m finally going to make good on that promise.

 As a kid, I wrote lots of stories and poems, drew lots of pictures, and even tried to publish my own (super cheesy) fashion magazine.
 In high school, I edited our school's literary magazine, and I tried my hand at playwriting in college.
 But it wasn’t until years later that I decided to pursue my dream of becoming an author.